 “It is not necessarily a choice of one or the other when it comes to health insurance and travel insurance.
 Health insurance is extremely important for coverage throughout the year; you never know when you may get stung by a mosquito and come down with dengue fever for a week or when a car may come careening into you as you drive.
 With health insurance, treatment both locally and abroad can be taken care of by the insurance company as long as it falls within the inclusions (please read policy wording documents provided by your insurer!).

 Travel insurance, as mentioned, is many times bought alongside an annual health insurance policy.
 In many cases, a traveler will want an extra level of protection not only for their health but also for their belongings as they travel, both near and far.
 The additional coverage amount for their health is also a safety net if their annual health insurance limit (the amount they have per year to spend on medical treatment through the insurance company) is depleting or on the lower end.

-If you are coming to Cambodia for six months or a year and you know you’ll be living here locally, it makes most sense to get a local plan.
+If you are coming to Cambodia for more than a year and you know you’ll be living here locally, it makes most sense to get a local plan.
 Claims procedures are generally much quicker this way and the company is usually more knowledgeable about the services and availability of treatment in the area.
 If you are visiting for less than a year (policies are generally 12 months) then it’s most likely you have a policy “back home” which will cover you.
 You can always purchase travel insurance from your home country but as an expat in Cambodia, a healthcare plan is necessary for day to day (outpatient) and traumatic accident (inpatient) coverage.”